-The Company values the importance of stakeholder's participation and the long-term success in its business, as this can guarantee that the expectations of the stakeholders can be properly conveyed and understood, which can also help further demonstrate the Company's current and future sustainability strategies.
+The Company values the importance of stakeholder's participation and the long- term success in its business, as this can guarantee that the expectations of the stakeholders can be properly conveyed and understood, which can also help further demonstrate the Company's current and future sustainability strategies.

 It is important to maintain close communication with its key stakeholders, as this allows the Company to understand their views and expectations of the Company's operations and sustainability performances.
 The Company also frequently engages with its key stakeholders to listen to their opinions and suggestions, as well as to understand their concerns and demands.
-Such key stakeholder groups include: shareholders and investors, employees of the Investment Manager, investee companies, communities, and government and regulatory bodies.
-During the coronavirus pandemic lockdowns, the Company has also adopted various e-channels to sustain frequent communication with the stakeholders.
+Such key stakeholder groups include shareholders and investors, employees of the Investment Managers, investee companies, communities, and government and regulatory bodies.